cooleyky/cooleyky/_posts/2023-01-31-Building-a-Website-That-Grows-With-Me.md

     layout: index
     ---
 ~~~
-The page template that I mentioned before is referenced by the 'layout' variable.
+The page template that I mentioned before is referenced by the `layout` variable.
 The layout templates live in a folder in my GitHub repository called "_layouts".
 The markdown file and the template are all you need!
 Here's the kicker: your template *is* the original HTML file that you started with.

 ## Using Jekyll when you already lost track of your content in the template